flyingmachine/brave-clojure-web/content/2-getting-started.md

 | | | core_test.clj
 ```

+There's nothing inherently special or Clojure-y about this project
+skeleton.
+It's just a convention used by Leiningen.
+You'll be using
+Leiningen to build and run Clojure apps, and Leiningen expects your
+app to be laid out this way.
+Here's the function of each part of the
+skeleton:

 * `project.clj` is a configuration file for Leiningen.
 It helps
   Leiningen answer questions like, "What dependencies does this
   project have?" and "When this Clojure program runs, what function